All home matches start at 7:00, with gates opening at 6:00. Tickets cost $5 and can be purchased at the gate before the match.

-Memphis City FC has named Mark Franklin its head coach and Diego Vieira its assistant coach for the upcoming Premier Development League (PDL) season, which begins on Saturday, May 12.
+Memphis City FC has named Mark Franklin its head coach and Diego Vieira its assistant coach for the Premier Development League (PDL) season.

 Franklin was formerly an assistant coach at the University of Memphis, as well as at Christian Brothers University in Memphis, where he also played from 2000-03.
 He was an all-conference performer during three seasons and served as team captain as a senior in 2003.
 As a freshman in 2000, Franklin was a member of the Bucs’ Gulf South Conference championship team that went on to the Final 16 of the Division II Men’s Soccer Tournament.